 - A class action lawsuit is the only option for fair compensation based on the size of an individual claim and the cost of litigation versus settlement returns.
 Some claims are too small to file on an individual basis.

 - Some users want to opt-out of the class action filing.
-If you were not harmed or if you want to pursue an individual action against the defendant, you can opt out of the class action.
+You can opt out of the class action if you were not harmed or if you want to pursue an individual action against the defendant.
 You cannot file an individual lawsuit if you agree to the terms of the class action.

 - The suit allows consumers and groups of people to enact meaningful change.
-Oftentimes, class action litigation initiates change in large corporations for improved safety and practices.
+Class action lawsuits drive large corporations to improve their safety measures and practices.

 While these cases can take time to resolve, they are often the most efficient way to handle certain legal matters.

 Once a class action is certified, the court will order that individuals impacted receive a notification.
-Typically, this is done through direct mail, email, or other media.
-In many cases, impacted individuals are automatically included in the case, although someone can also choose to opt-out.
+Usually, companies accomplish this by sending direct mail, emails, or utilizing other media.
+In most situations, individuals who are affected are enrolled in the case automatically, but they can choose to opt-out if they want.

 Typically, only the lead plaintiff or plaintiffs work directly with the class action attorneys.
 Other individuals do not have to take part in the case unless they have evidence to offer.